onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 - You will be shown a progress bar during the scan (after pressing ‘Next Step’)
 - You should not see any messages mentioning 'Step x of y'

-Specific for Residence permit, Drivers License:
+Specific for Residence Permit, Drivers License:

 - These will have a 2 Step process and the messaging should reflect this
 - You should see messages mentioning 'Step x of y'